 Table 4: Estimated or calculated volume fraction for microstructure Cr0

 Thus, for the Cr0 microstructure, assuming that the assumptions made to estimate the volume fractions of particles are correct, either a precipitation containing carbon and nitrogen has not been quantified, or carbon and nitrogen remain in solid solution in supersaturation at room temperature.
-Since we used increasingly sophisticated characterization tools, allowing the study of finer and finer precipitates, down to the nanometer, the precipitation of the Cr0 microstructure was particularly studied.
-We conclude that a significant amount of carbon and nitrogen remains in solid solution, from 30% to 80% of the initial amount, depending on the nature of the precipitation quantified with the neutron scattering.
+The difference between the expected volume fraction of precipitates and the one estimated here is at least 0.1%.
+Moreover, since we used increasingly sophisticated characterization tools, allowing the study of finer and finer precipitates, down to the nanometer, the precipitation of the Cr0 microstructure was particularly studied.
+So, we conclude that a significant amount of carbon and nitrogen remains in solid solution, from 30% to 80% of the initial amount, depending on the nature of the precipitation quantified with the neutron scattering.
 [21] and [11] explained that with a heat treatment to re-dissolve the chromium carbides and nitrides followed by water quenching, the grain boundaries of ferritic stainless steels are free from precipitates.
 The deployment and improvement of characterization tools since the publication of their articles have enabled us to conclude the opposite by observing nanometric precipitation thanks to TEM and SANS.

 For the Cr microstructure, the same approach is more complex to apply because many precipitates are present in the grains with micrometric sizes for which it is difficult to give an estimate of the volume fraction (Figure 11).
 In this case, the sum fvpGrain+ fvpGB+fvSANS is of the same order of magnitude as the theoretical volume fraction determined using Thermo-Calc software with fvpGrain ∈[0.13% ;0.35%].